-NERC and the Trade Associations argue that the names of the CIP violators must be kept from the public in order to protect us.
+NERC and the Trade Associations have argued in previous my FOIAs and in FERC dockets, such as NP19-4-000, that the names of the CIP violators must be kept from the public in order to protect us.
 The record on this matter demonstrates that this clearly is not true.
 In fact, the evidence infers that the continued withholding of this information is placing the critical infrastructures, and the public, in more danger.